DanielBMarkham/Info-Ops3/manuscript/chapter10.md

-# What is Artificial Intelligence?

-## History of AI
+# Machine Learning #

+# Remaining Topics in Machine Learning

-## Tour of current AI techniques
+## A Tour of Current Machine Learning

+## Learning in Layers